 - Canadian Museum for Human Rights

-- University of Minnesota Human Rights Library - general documents
+- University of Minnesota Human Rights Library - includes general documents in human rights and a search tool to search across multiple human rights websites

 - University of Ottawa Human Rights Research and Education Centre